500th COVID-19 vaccination administered at Fresno clinic for seniors

-FRESNO, California (KGPE) – A celebration at WelbeHealth Sequoia in Downtown Fresno Thursday as staff administered the 500th COVID-19 vaccination through their community clinics for seniors.
+FRESNO, California (KSEE) – A celebration at WelbeHealth Sequoia in Downtown Fresno Thursday as staff administered the 500th COVID-19 vaccination through their community clinics for seniors.

 “I feel good, I feel great.
 The staff is great too… I will recommend it to anybody,” said Samuel Sousa, their 500th person to be vaccinated.